//this is the mailchimp popup form //ShareThis code for sharing images

 • ATS and CRM tools differ in their roles in recruitment: ATS streamlines application logistics and is used in later hiring stages, while CRM builds relationships with potential candidates and is used in early attraction and engagement.

-• Benefits of an ATS include data-driven hiring decisions, improved TA efficiency, positive candidate experience, cost-effective hiring, simplified compliance, and quality recruits.
+• The benefits of an ATS include data-driven hiring decisions, improved TA efficiency, a positive candidate experience, cost-effective hiring, simplified compliance, and quality recruits.

 • ATS evolved from simple filing systems in the 1970s to sophisticated web-based, intelligent platforms today, and it will likely evolve more with the development of AI.